Slashgear/personal-blog/src/pages/fr/comment-ne-pas-jeter-son-application-au-bout-de-deux-ans/index.md

     Given I use "playground" test context

   Scenario: Check if playground is reachable
-    When As user "cytron@m6.fr" I visit the "playground" page And I click on "playground trigger"
+    When As user "toto@toto.fr" I visit the "playground" page And I click on "playground trigger"
     Then I should see a "visible playground"
     And I should see 4 "playground tab" in "playground"